unicode-org/message-format-wg/spec/formatting.md

 ## Introduction

-This document defines the behaviour of a MessageFormat 2.0 implementation when formatting a message for display in a user interface, or for some later processing.
+This section defines the behavior of a MessageFormat 2.0 implementation when formatting a _message_ for display in a user interface, or for some later processing.

 To start, we presume that a _message_ has either been parsed from its syntax or created from a data model description.